Fuller House (TV series)

 Fuller House is an American sitcom created by Jeff Franklin and produced by Warner Bros.
-Television Group that airs as a Netflix original series and is the sequel to the 1987–1995 television series Full House.
+Television Group that aired as a Netflix original series as the sequel to the ABC television series Full House, which ran from 1987 to 1995.
 It centers around D.J.
 Tanner-Fuller, a veterinarian and widowed mother of three sons, whose sister Stephanie and best friend Kimmy—along with her teenage daughter—live together at the Tanners' childhood home in San Francisco, California.
-Most of the original series ensemble cast have reprised their roles on Fuller House, either as regular cast members or in guest appearances, with the exception of Mary-Kate and Ashley Olsen, who alternated the role of Michelle Tanner in Full House.
+Most of the original series ensemble cast reprised their roles on Fuller House, either as regular cast members or in guest appearances, with the exception of Mary-Kate and Ashley Olsen, both of whom shared the role of Michelle Tanner in Full House.

 Netflix ordered an initial thirteen episodes, which were released on February 26, 2016, worldwide.
 The second season was released on December 9, 2016.
-The third season is split into two parts, with the first half of nine episodes being released on September 22, 2017, and the second half on December 22, 2017.
+The third season was split into two parts, with the first half of nine episodes being released on September 22, 2017, and the second half on December 22, 2017.
 On January 29, 2018, Netflix renewed Fuller House for a fourth season, which was released on December 14, 2018.

 While the first season reception was generally negative, reviews for the following seasons were generally mixed.
 On January 31, 2019, the show was renewed for its fifth and final season of eighteen episodes.
 The first half premiered on December 6, 2019, while the second half premiered on June 2, 2020.

-Premise
+Plot

 Like the original series, the show is set in the same house in San Francisco, California, still owned by Danny Tanner.
 Recently widowed D.J.
-Tanner-Fuller is a veterinarian and the mother of three young boys.
+Tanner-Fuller is a veterinarian and the mother of three young sons.
 After the unexpected death of her husband Tommy who was following his hazardous duties as a firefighter, D.J. moves back into her childhood home with her father Danny.
 However, when Danny has to move away for work, he allows her to continue living there and D.J. accepts the help of her sister Stephanie and best friend Kimmy who move in and take part in raising D.J.'s three sons: 13-year-old Jackson, 7-year-old Max, and baby Tommy Jr. Kimmy's teenage daughter Ramona also moves in.